SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Simulation Results

-Next, the DOA estimation performance under different SNRs is shown in Fig.~\ref{snr}, where the SNR is from $0$ dB to $30$ dB.
-This figure shows that a better estimation performance is achieved by the proposed method in the scenario with the imperfect array than that using ANM, FFT, MUSIC, and OMP methods.
-The estimation performance is measured by the root mean square error

-where $N_{\text{sim}}$ is the number of simulations, $\hat{\boldsymbol{\theta}}$ is the estimated DOA vector, and $\boldsymbol{\theta}$ is the ground-truth DOA vector.
-For the SNR being $10$~dB, the RMSE of the proposed SDOAnet is about $\ang{0.70}$ and that of ANM method is about $\ang{1.15}$, so the RMSE improvement is about $39.13\%$.
-Additionally, when the SNR is $7.5$~dB, the RMSE of the proposed SDOAnet method is the same as that of the ANM method with the SNR being $15$~dB, so the SNR improvement is about $7.5$~dB.
+Next, the performance of the DOA estimation under different SNRs is shown in Fig.~\ref{snr}, where the SNR ranges from $0$ dB to $30$ dB.
+This figure shows that the proposed method achieves a better estimation performance in the scenario with an imperfect array than the method using the ANM, FFT, MUSIC, and OMP methods.
+For the SNR being $10$~dB, the RMSE of the proposed SDOA-Net is about $\ang{0.70}$ and that of the ANM method is about $\ang{1.15}$, so the RMSE improvement is about $39.13\%$.
+Furthermore, when the SNR is $7.5$~dB, the RMSE of the proposed SDOA-Net method is the same as that of the ANM method with the SNR being $15$~dB, so the improvement in the SNR is about $7.5$~dB.